NSM-Barii/flock-back/README.md

 ---

-## Project Status
-FlockBack is **in active development**.
-Expect updates, signature expansions, and new features as the project grows.

-Contributions are encouraged — especially:
-- New MAC prefixes
-- New OUIs
-- BLE UUID sets
-- Additional LPR vendor fingerprints
-- Performance improvements
-- General code enhancements

-Submit PRs or open issues anytime.

----

 ## Contributing
-Want to help expand detection accuracy or add new vendor signatures?

-Open a pull request or issue with:
+FlockBack is **in active development** and contributions are welcome.

+**What we need:**
+- MAC prefixes & OUIs
-- BLE UUID dumps
+- BLE UUIDs & service dumps
 - Wi-Fi SSID patterns
-- MAC prefix observations
-- Vendor information
+- Vendor fingerprints
-- Captures from wardriving sessions

-Every contribution matters.
+- Performance improvements
+- Code enhancements

+Submit PRs or open issues with any wardriving captures, observations, or improvements.

 ---